LeMuffinMan/LeMuffinMan/README.md

     <li><strong><a href="https://github.com/dArchMuffin/fract-ol">💫 Fractol</a> - A simple fractals explorer coded in C for my 42 cursus.</strong></li>
     Featuring Mandelbrot, Julia sets and a lot more.
 This project involved optimizing rendering algorithms for performance using the MinilibX graphics library.
     <li><strong><a href="https://github.com/dArchMuffin/ChessReplay">🔁 ChessReplay</a> - A simple PGN decoder and chess replayer written in C.</strong></li>
-I started this project after my piscine, to apply what I learned on a personnal project.
+Coded after my piscine, to apply what I learned on a personnal project.
 It involved parsing PGN files from Lichess database, learning data structures, and implementing a text-based chessboard visualization.
 </ul>

 ---